ncausey/PasswordManager/DataHandler API README.md

 # Creating an instance
 DataHandler needs to be used both for logging in and for managing passwords.
-To create an instance, call the constructor with 2parameters.
+To create an instance, call the constructor with 2 parameters.
 The first parameter is an instance of a SharedPreference, while the second parameter is the password used to login.
 Example:

 ```